UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 .. _website: https://atom.io/

-Windows: on the main page, click the big red button to download the installer, then run the installer.
+On the main page, click the big red button to download the installer, then run the installer.

-Other platforms: on the main page, below the big red button, click Other Platforms and find the installer for your operating system.
+If it is not offering the correct platform: on the main page, below the big red button, click Other Platforms and find the installer for your operating system.

 If you already have Atom installed, but want to check for a newer version, go to ``Help`` -> ``Check for Update``.